CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 So far we’ve only created assertions that check the function’s behaviour for times _after midnight and before midday_.
 In these cases, there is a clear pattern: take the current time and add `"am"` to the end.

-However, we need to assert the function behaves correctly in cases when the time is later than midday.
+However, we need to assert that the function behaves correctly when the time is later than midday.
 Let’s create an assertion for our function when passed an input of `"23:00"`:

 ```js {linenos=table,linenostart=1,hl_lines=["15-21"]}
 function formatAs12HourClock(time) {